grincc/docs/spending-guidelines.md

 ### Decision Process

-The discussions regarding spending the funds should always be public via an open pre-announced channel and every community member is invited to participate.
+The discussions regarding spending the funds should always be public on an open pre-announced channel and every community member is invited to participate in these discussions.
 The Community Council will never make a decision without having clear:

 1. To whom the funds will be transferred.
-2. How will the expense be helpful for Grin.
+2. How the expense will be helpful for Grin.
 3. How much funds will be spent.
-4. Will the expense be a one time expense or will it require several expenses?
+4. If the expense will be a one time or require multiple rounds of financing?

 Some rules will be established during the discussions to clarify how the accountability process will be.

-Grin Community Council will provide response to the request withing X days (until nearest meeting) which will contain one of the following
+The Grin Community Council will provide response to the request within X days (until the nearest meeting) which will contain one of the following

 - Approval
 - Denial accompagned with formal reason and decision if re-application would be accepted, and if, guidelines what should be changed
 - Request for decision deadline extension for another X days (until nearest meeting) along with justification why deadline is required
-- Request for further details, accompagned with list of questions.
+- Request for further details, accompanied by a list of questions.

 ### Reporting